SilverLabUCL/behaviour_toolbox/docs/Documentation.md

 General data structure
 ----------------------

 The data is organized following a hierarchical structure.
-Each level is defined by a Class, with its own methods and dynamic properties
+Each level is defined by a Class, with its own methods and dynamic properties.
+Click on the classes to see more details about properties and methods.

 [`Analysis_Set`](Analysis_Set.md) 		: The container for all your experiments

-`Experiment`
+[`Experiment`](Experiment.md) 			: Each Experiment contains multiple recordings

 `Recording`